jacobpalm/costa/_posts/2023-04-10-171-released-speed-and-size-is-key.md

 ### Improvements to Tic Tac Toe

-While watching my brother play Tic Tac Toe, I noticed he had some difficulties seeing whether he was starting a singleplayer or multiplayer game.
+While watching my brother play Tic Tac Toe, I noticed he had some difficulties seeing whether he was starting a single player or multiplayer game.
 The UI was not clear on this.
 So, now I've cleaned it up a bit, and added a status bar.

 While I was at it, I cleaned up the code a bit too.
 There were some quick gains to be found, for example in the code that changes the player turn to the other player: